csu-hmc/perturbed-data-paper/first-review-response.rst

 As mentioned above, PeerJ approved the scope of our paper before we submitted it.
-Our work is original and if the Wikipedia definition of "primary research" is correct, we believe it also meets that: http://en.wikipedia.org/wiki/Primary_research.
+Our work is original and if the Wikipedia definition of "primary research" is correct, we believe our paper also meets that: http://en.wikipedia.org/wiki/Primary_research.

    Table 1.
 Why subject ID 1 trialled 1.2 m/s for three times but did not trialled 0.8 m/s and 1.6 m/s?

-Subject 1 was a preliminary subject and was used to see if the protocol worked and the data collected was satisfactory.
+Subject 1 was a preliminary subject and was used to verifyif the protocol worked and the data collected was satisfactory.
 We only recorded data for one speed, but did three trials.
-We included this dataset because they are the only trials that included lateral perturbations and we felt that the valid kinematic data may be useful to future researchers.
+We included this dataset because the trials are the only ones that included lateral perturbations and we felt that the valid kinematic data may be useful to future researchers.
+Our initial intentions were to collect data with lateral and longitudinal perturbations for all of the subjects, but that was thwarted by the equipment issues described in the paper.

    Page 4, line 120.
 Why the participants were required to wear a baseball cap?

 We attached three markers to the subjects' head.
-For the marker protocol used, these markers are best suited to locations that are typically covered by the subject hair.
-Ideally, we'd shave the subject's hair and attached the marker directly to the skin but we felt this was unnecessary because our research motivations are primarily rooted in discovery control mechanisms and we do not have strong evidence that the head orientation is a major contributor.
-So we decided, to collect the head marker data but sacrifice accuracy and place them on a securely fitting baseball cap.
+For the marker protocol used, these markers were best suited to locations that are typically covered by the subject's hair.
+Ideally, we'd have shaved the subject's hair and attached the markers directly to the skin but we felt this was unnecessary because our research motivations are primarily driven with by the need to discover control mechanisms.
+The methods we intended to use for data analyses did not take into account head orientation.
+So we decided to collect the head marker data but sacrifice accuracy and place them on a securely fitting baseball cap.

    Page 15, line 374.
 Why didn't the authors recode the trial numbers from 40 onwards to 37, 38, ...?

 The trial numbers were not recoded because our protocol for raw data is to leave it as is.
+That is why it is called "raw" data.
 The more raw data is manipulated, the more likely errors are introduced.
 We wanted to provide the public as "raw" a view of the data as possible.
-The trial numbers provided have not cause us any issues in processing and we do not see it as a major issue.
+The trial numbers provided have not caused us any issues in processing and we do not see it as a major issue.